David Sutherland (golfer)

 David Allan Sutherland (born February 20, 1966) is an American professional golfer.

+Early life and amateur career

-Following in his older brother Kevin's footsteps, Sutherland attended Fresno State and was an All-American golfer there.
-He turned pro in 1989.
+In 1966, Sutherland was born in Roseville, California.
+His older brother is Kevin Sutherland, a future professional golfer.
+Following Kevin's footsteps, Sutherland attended Fresno State.
+He earned All-American honors there.

+In 1989, he won the Western Amateur, one of the top amateur events in the country.

+Professional career

-Sutherland played on the PGA Tour in 1991 after finishing T36 at qualifying school.
+In 1989, Sutherland turned pro.
+In 1991, he played on the PGA Tour after finishing T36 at qualifying school.
 He failed to earn enough money (finished 152nd on the money list) to retain his tour card.
 He played on the Nationwide Tour in 1992 and 1993.

-He regained his PGA Tour card for 1997 by finishing 17th at qualifying school and continued playing on the tour through 2004.
+Sutherland was successful at 1996 PGA Tour Qualifying School, finishing 17th at qualifying school.
+He played on the tour through 2004.
 In early 2001, he suffered a torn labrum in his left shoulder that required surgery.
 He chose to return to play at the Buy.com Utah Classic in September and won the tournament.
 He failed to win enough money on the PGA Tour in 2002, playing on a medical exemption, to retain his card for 2003.
 However, he finished T11 in qualifying school and played 2003 and 2004 on the PGA Tour.
-He dropped to the Nationwide Tour in 2006 and retired in 2007.
+He was demoted to the Nationwide Tour in 2006.

-Sutherland became director of golf at Sacramento State in 2007.
+In 2007, he retired as a touring professional.
+Later in the year, Sutherland became director of golf at Sacramento State.